-Charts 4 and 5 show death rates (rate/100K) for individual states for 2018, sorted from high to low.
+Charts 5 and 6 show death rates (rate/100K) for individual states for 2018, sorted from high to low.

-4. Single bar chart (Black - US states 2019 - sorted High to Low)
+5. Single bar chart (Black - US states 2019 - sorted High to Low)

+(5a) In Excel, open dataset file:

+lastName_brecan_wb_2019.csv

-(4a) In Excel, open dataset file: lastName\brecan\wb\2019.csv then select BlackRate cells and sort the column: Data -> Sort -> Expand selection -> Sort by BlackRate -> Order: Largest to smallest.
+then select BlackRate cells and sort the

+column: Data -> Sort -> Expand

+selection -> Sort by BlackRate ->

+Order: Largest to smallest.

+Note: sorting can also be done without

+selecting the cells first, in which case the

+"Expand Selection" prompt will not come

-(4b) Then select BlackRate and the State column: -> Insert (next to Home) -> Recommended charts -> Clustered column.
+(5b) Then select BlackRate and the State column: -> Insert (next to Home) -> Recommended charts -> Clustered column.
 Note that it says clustered even if it shows a single column.
 Excel calls horizontal bars "bars"; and vertical bars "columns".
 Enlarge the chart so that every bar has its own State label.
+Move it away from the data cells.
 Play around with Page Setup (landscape) and select cells under the chart; Print --> Print: Selection --> Save as Adobe PDF.
+Name: 05_lastName_bar_chart_black_excel.pdf